 Nineteenth Century Collections Online

-- Europe and Africa: Commerce, Christianity, Civilization, & Conquest (including Colonial, Foreign, and War Offices Papers on Africa; personal narratives of African exploration)
+- Europe and Africa: Commerce, Christianity, Civilization, & Conquest—includes Colonial, Foreign, and War Offices Papers on Africa, personal papers, and newspapers.
+This collection documents exploration, military and missionary activities, and economic and political imperialism.

-- European Literature, 1790-184: The Corvey Collection (includes 18,000 volumes with a particular focus on the British Romantic Era, plus thousands of works in French and German)
+- European Literature, 1790-1840: The Corvey Collection—includes 9,500 works of literature in English, French, and German, with a particular focus on the British Romantic Era.

-- Women: Transnational Networks (includes manuscripts from the Mary Braddon Archive, manuscript Papers of Elizabeth Cady Stanton, and a collection of Quaker Women’s Diaries from the 18th and 19th Centuries).
+- Women: Transnational Networks—includes serials, books, manuscripts, diaries, reports, and images exploring gender and class issues and the suffrage movement.
+Highlights are manuscripts from the Mary Braddon Archive, papers of Elizabeth Cady Stanton, and a collection of Quaker women’s diaries.